English (ENGL)

 ENGL 354 The Craft of Narrative (3 Credits)

-This is a writing course for students interested in doing advanced writing in narrative styles.
+This is a creative writing course for students interested in doing advanced work in narrative.
 Enrollment is limited to 15 students.

 Pre-Requisite(s): ENGL 102; Co-Requisite: ENGL 219